-Item Number Action Description Term Due Date Responsibility Resource Funding Stakeholders 17b Annual progress review of 2015 DWMP Annually November of each year Health Protection Coordinator and Stakeholders Within current resources 17c Major (three-yearly) audit and review of 2015 DWMP Long 2018 and 2021 Health Protection Coordinator; Stakeholders and External Auditor Within current resources 18 Co-ordination of Council / Water Corporations Officers from Council and the Water Corporations to meet 2-3 times per year to ensure the effective management of planning referral processes under the DWMP (i.e. consistency of applications; information requirements and conditions).
-Ongoing Ongoing Health Protection Coordinator; Planning, Building and Health Manager and Water Corporations Within current resources
+Item Number Action Description Term Due Date Responsibility Resource Funding adoption Corporations and External AuditorStakehol ders 17a17b 6 monthlyAnnual progress review - of 2015 DWMP Annually S hort 6 Months after DWMP Adoption November of each year Health Protection Coordinator and Stakeholders Within current resources 17b17c Annual progressMajor (three-yearly) audit and review of 2015 DWMP Annually Lo ng - 2018 and 20212016, 2017 Health Protection Coordinator and : Stakeholders and External Auditor Within current resources 17c18 Co-ordination of Council / Water Corporations Major (three-yearly) audit and review of 2015 DWMPOfficers from Council and the Water Corporations to meet 2-3 times per year to ensure the effective management of planning referral processes under the DWMP (i.e. consistency of applications; information requirements and conditions).
+Long Ongoi ng 2018 and 2020 Ongoi ng Health Protection Coordinator , Stakeholders; Planning, Building and External AuditorHealth Manager and Water Corporations Within current resources

-14 Glossary of Terms

-Term Definition Aerobic treatment Biological treatment processes that occur in the presence of oxygen (i.e. aerobic bacteria digest wastewater contaminants).
+14 Glossary of Terms Term Definition Aerobic treatment Biological treatment processes that occur in the presence of oxygen (i.e. aerobic bacteria digest wastewater contaminants).
 Aerobic bacteria are organisms that require oxygen to survive and grow.
 Anaerobic treatment Biological treatment processes that occur in the absence of oxygen.
-Blackwater Wastewater grossly contaminated with faeces (i.e. from a toilet).
+Blackwater Wastewater grossly contaminated with faeces (i.e. from a toilet.).
 Desludging Removal of the semi solid waste from a tank.
 Effluent Water discharged from a treatment plant.
 Evapotranspiration Transfer of water from the soil to the atmosphere through evaporation and plant transpiration.
-Calculated using the FAO Penman-Monteith method to derive ( $\text{ET}0$ ).
+Calculated using the FAO Penman-Monteith method to derive $(ET_0)$ .
 Organic Matter Material that comes from the tissues of organisms (plants, animals, or microorganisms) that are currently or were once living.
 Greywater Wastewater from showers, baths, sinks, washing machines, dish washers.
-Hardpan A hardened, compacted and/or cemented horizon.
+Hardpan A layer of densehardened, compacted of hard soiland/or cemented horizon.
 Locality The broader locality surrounding a town (place name within mapped boundaries).
 Non-Potable Water not suitable for human consumption.
 Parcel The smallest unit of land able to be transferred within Victoria's cadastral system, usually having one proprietor or owner (land.vic.gov.au).
 For the purposes of this DWMP, parcel and lot are given to have the same meaning.
 Peds An aggregate of soil particles.
 Permeability The ability of the soil to allow water to pass through.
 P-sorb Phosphorus adsorption capacity of a soil.
 Property Land under common occupation (land.vic.gov.au).
 May include multiple parcels.
 Sensitivity The 'likely' consequence of off-site (DWM) impacts based on the cumulative effect of individual property/parcel constraints (soil suitability, slope, useable lot area, climate and location) and variables affecting the specific land capability and associated limitations of the property/parcel to sustainably manage wastewater in compliance with SEPP objectives.